If you’re planning a trip to India with your family, you definitely should consider going to Chennai.

 Fort Saint George:

-Built by the British East India Company, with a museum displaying military artifacts, paintings, and relics from the colonial period.
+It was built by the British East India Company, with a museum displaying military artifacts, paintings, and relics from the colonial period.

 Madras high court: